playcanvas/engine/README.md

 2. **Create a testcase** - Please create the smallest isolated testcase that you can that reproduces your bug

 3. **Share as much information as possible** - everything little helps, OS, browser version, all that stuff.

-### Making Changes

-1. [**Sign the CLA**](https://docs.google.com/a/playcanvas.com/forms/d/1Ih69zQfJG-QDLIEpHr6CsaAs6fPORNOVnMv5nuo0cjk/viewform).
-Sadly, we can only look at pull requests if you have signed our Contributor License Agreement.
-This is to protect us and you and ensure that the PlayCanvas Engine remains open-source and trouble-free.

-2. **Use 'default' branch** - Pull requests should go to the 'default' branch. 'stable' branch is for release builds only.

-3. **Stay focused** - Pull requests should only fix one issue.

 ## PlayCanvas Platform